apache/apisix-dashboard/docs/en/development.md

 title: Development
 ---

-Currently, APISIX Dashboard is a frontend project that only supports CSR SPA.
+Currently, APISIX Dashboard is a SPA that only supports CSR.
 For easier development, it is recommended to use `VS Code` and the `Dev Containers` extension.
 This document uses this approach as an example.

 We also welcome contributions to the documentation, including guides for your preferred development workflows.